 Patients are treated in a wide variety of conditions.
 We might use to try to assign some objective quality scores to quantify the quality of preservation in each patient, track our effectiveness, etc. We might assign quality scores to each patient in different areas.
 These scores could be retroactively applied to older cases as the scoring system is updated over time.

 The quality scores would not usually be applied to extremely poor cases because we can't make any meaningful measurements.

 We are interested in scoring ischemic damage mostly because it impairs subsequent cryoprotective perfusion, and by extension, results in ice crystal formation.
 The Q10 concept states that metabolic activity decreases by a certain rate in relation to a temperature change of 10 degrees C. For cerebral tissue, Q10 is approximately 2.3 , meaning that at 27 deg C, the metabolic rate is about 1/2 (1 / 2.3) of that at 37 deg C.

-We use Q10 to assign an ischemic damage score to each patient that represents the equivalent number of hours and minutes of normothermic ischemia that was endured .
+We could use Q10 to assign an ischemic damage score to each patient that represents the equivalent number of hours and minutes of normothermic ischemia that was endured .
 In an attempt to keep the score simple, it does not take into account the known additional cerebral protective effect of hypothermia.
 This score is calculated by feeding the numbers into a computer algorithm that computes the integral of the Q10 values over the time period.

 Each one minute slice of time is run through this formula